WinZip : Java Glossary

 WinZip logo WinZip

-WinZip is now at version 12.1 Last revised/verified: 2009-05-13 Now the command line tool comes with the standard version, must users will find WinZip standard adequate at $30.00 USD If you create zips, you will want the command line WZZIP add-on for the standard or pro package.
+Now that the command line tool comes with the standard version, most users will find WinZip standard adequate at $30.00 USD If you create zips, you will want the command line WZZIP add-on for the standard or pro package.
 The pro package is $60.00 USD .
 This Feature Matrix will help you decide which version best suits your needs.
 Oddly though the command line features are bundled as part of the WinZip package\, you must download and install them separately.
 I gather the authors are still thinking in terms of saving every last byte transferred over dial-up access.
 You can try both before you buy.
 There is also a peculiar offer to give you WinZip free if you buy something unrelated to WinZip from one of their partners.

 The main new feature of 12.1 is that files with proprietary WinZip compression algorithms are given the *.zipx extension to help you avoid sending them to people who do not have WinZip.
 It also handles files larger than 2 Gig.

-Other than stronger compression the advantage of WinZip over Java is the proprietry AES encryption.
+Other than stronger compression the advantage of WinZip over Java is the proprietary AES (Advanced Encryption Standard) encryption.
 Pretty well only the government should be able to crack it.

 Zipping Tips